-- the original script detailing your computations. - The script must be documented, i.e. the code corresponding to each answer must be delimited and your loops/variables briefly explained. - The script must be executable: by just running your script, all results should appear automatically. - You can use external functions such as optimization and statistics toolboxes.
-If you do so, name explicitly the toolboxes that you use.
-When in doubt ask me, but code things preferably by yourself. - A document (.doc, .pdf) which will contain your answer and your analysis.
+- the original script detailing your computations. - The script must be documented, i.e. the code corresponding to each answer must be delimited and your loops/variables briefly explained. - The script must be executable: by just running your script, all results should appear automatically. - Do not use external functions, everything must be coded by yourself using elementary linear algebra functions and standard libraries. - A document (.doc, .pdf) which will contain your answer and your analysis.
 Do not put your source code in that document.
-Illustrate your answers with graphs and plots.
+Illustrations, graphs, etc.are welcome.

-This homework is due July 16th (Sat.)
+This homework is due June 18th (Mon.)
 23:59 PM